mrneodiablo/monitoring-container/README.md

 ## Install Prometheus with docker-compose

-This document for install Prometheus to monitoring  container:
+This document for install Prometheus to monitor  container:

 System diagram: